commerce-conversion-funnel-og

 Your ecommerce conversion funnel—that is, the path that visitors take to make a purchase—is perhaps the most important workflow on your site.
 Baymard Institute found that the average large-sized ecommerce site can increase overall conversion rate by over 35% by making critical improvements to the checkout flow.
 Clearly, finding and resolving any snags that are there should be a top priority for ecommerce pros.

-While best-in-class digital experience intelligence (DXI) solutions like FullStory proactively surface critical insights around the purchasing process, it’s up to you to take steps to get the most from your data–which means understanding how to build useful, scalable conversion funnels inside your analytics solution.
+While a best-in-class behavioral data platform like Fullstory proactively surfaces critical insights around the purchasing process, it’s up to you to take steps to get the most from your data–which means understanding how to build useful, scalable conversion funnels inside your analytics solution.

 Here are some actionable tips for creating effective, optimized conversion funnels in your analytics tool.